jeffmodarres/School_District_Analysis/README.md

-# Module 3 Challenge: School_District_Analysis
+# Module 4 Challenge: School_District_Analysis

 ## Overview of The Analysis
 There is an evidence of academic dishonesty in the data reported for one of the schools.
 To uphold the state testing standards, school board has requested that the grades for a specific class to be removed from any analysis.
+Thomas High School ninth grade math and reading scores needs to be removed from the analysis.

 ### Purpose
 Goal of this project is to redo the School distric analysis after replacing the Thomas High School ninth grade math and reading scores wiht NaNs.